samc621/SneakerBot/README.md

 4. Nike.com
 5. Supreme

+## Prerequisites

+Install the following on your machine

+1. Node.js and npm
+2. Postgresql

 ## Configure environment variables

 Make a copy of the `.env.example` file, replacing `example` with the name of your `NODE_ENV` e.g. `local` or `development`.